ctrlplusb/react-universally-skinny/README.md

 BOOM, ___60%___ size savings!

 Of course these don't come without a cost.
 As we are using `preact` we have had to drop `react-hot-loader` and instead replace it with a native implementation of `webpack` HMR feature.
+You still have hot reloading, it's not as powerful, but it's probably good enough.

 ## References ##